 Feeling crafty?
 Step into a world of color and creativity at Fiber on Main (227 Main St.), where you’ll find various fiber art workshops and classes – from knitting a pair of your own socks or sweater, to community spin-ins and more!
 This friendly and community-oriented studio is a space that’s open to all levels who are interested in textile and fiber arts.
 Sign-up for a workshop or class, drop in to buy some knitting needles or yarn, or simply stop in to say “hello”!

-The Hurleyville Arts Centre (219 Main St.) is by far one of our favorite places in Hurleyville.
+The Hurleyville Performing Arts Centre (219 Main St.) is by far one of our favorite places in Hurleyville.
 Not only does the state-of-the-art 140-seat cinema showcase new movie releases and compelling documentaries, but the centre is also home to a dance studio and performance area.
 Let’s just say you’ll be visiting a few times per week.
-Perhaps Vinyasa yoga on Tuesday, Salsa on Friday, and a movie showing on Saturday.
+Perhaps Vinyasa yoga one day, Salsa the next, and a movie showing on Saturday.
 What more could you ask for?
 Visit the Arts Centre, where multi-cultural, inter-generational, and all abilities are represented through storytelling, film, dance, theater and music.
 You’ll thank us for the recommendation later.

 Ah, the arts!
 At Gallery 222 – you guessed it – 222 Main St., you’ll discover a gorgeous exhibit space that’s free of charge and open to the public.
 Throughout the year, stop in to see a variety of fantastic artists, photographers, and more.
 One other spot that invigorates Hurleyville with even more creativity!